ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 If you can't connect to a server through the public IP, it might be caused by one of the following reasons.

-* Public traffic might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).
+* Public traffic is blocked by your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).
 * If the firewall isn't an issue, check whether the public gateway IP is configured for the public network card and try pinging the public gateway.
 For more help, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).
-* Check whether you can ping IBM DNS servers (10.0.80.11, 10.0.80.12), if that they are configured in the public network card.
+* Check whether you can ping {{site.data.keyword.cloud}} DNS servers (10.0.80.11, 10.0.80.12), if that they are configured in the public network card.

 ## Why is the internet disconnected?
 {: #bm-troubleshoot-internet-disconnected}